saucelabs/sauce-docs/docs/dev/api/platform.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The Platform REST APIs provide insight into the current state of the Sauce Labs platform in order to either validate your calls in advance or troubleshoot unexpected results.
+The Platform APIs provide insight into the current state of the Sauce Labs platform in order to either validate your calls in advance or troubleshoot unexpected results.

+Refer to [Getting Started](/dev/api) for Authentication and Server information.

 ### Get Sauce Labs TestStatus